-After climbing Kilimanjaro, many guests include a safari in one of the national parks for which northern Tanzania is famous for.
+After climbing Kilimanjaro, many guests include a safari in one of the national parks for which northern Tanzania is famous.
 Experience the wilderness of the African savannah and some of the world’s best wildlife viewing.

 Marangu Hotel is a specialized Kilimanjaro outfitter and we organize our climbs entirely on our own.
 Although we are not safari operators ourselves, we would be happy to organize a safari for you with one of our trusted partners.